org-cloudbees-dragan/traditional-ha/README.md

 If you hit SSL cert issues in your browser, do the following:

-(Haven't checked yet how to do this in Chrome, if required)
+(I haven't checked yet how to do this in Chrome)

 * As the demo HAProxy doesn't support HTTPS/SSL yet, we use Firefox with disabled `HTTPS only mode` see https://support.mozilla.org/en-US/kb/https-only-prefs
 * Adjust the following exceptions: